 Who we are

-Through our work, millions of people in war-affected countries, post-conflict areas, and societies in democratic transition have access to media that speak to them and give them a voice.
+Through our work, millions of people in war-affected countries, post-conflict areas, humanitarian crises, and societies in democratic transition have access to media that speak to them and give them a voice.

 Independent, credible and impartial information that is close to its audience contributes to ending conflict and building more peaceful societies.
 Access to this type of information, which is recognized under Article 19 of the Universal Declaration of Human Rights helps: